The parenthood effect in urban mobility: Methods

-The difference between the average costs sustained by travellers of type $X$ and $Y$, $\Delta C_{XY}$, is computed as:
+The difference between the average costs sustained by travellers of type $X$ and $Y$, $\Delta C_{X}$, is computed as:

-A positive value of $\Delta C_{XY}$ indicates that travellers of type $X$ sustain, on average, higher costs than those of type $Y$, whereas $\Delta C_{XY} < 0$ indicates the opposite situation.
-The \emph{relative ratio} of cost, ${R^C}_{XY}$, sustained by travellers of type $X$ and $Y$ is defined as:
+A positive value of $\Delta C_{X}$ indicates that travellers of type $X$ sustain, on average, higher costs than those of type $Y$, whereas $\Delta C_{X} < 0$ indicates the opposite condition.
+In analogy with Eq.~\eqref{eq:diff_costs}, we can compute also the difference in the mobility diversity of travellers of type $X$ and $Y$, $\Delta M_{X}$.

-where $\widetilde{C}$ is the value of cost computed in a suitable null case (check the Supplementary Materials for the details) and the $\avg{\, \cdot \,}$ operator denotes the ensemble average.
-A value of ${R^C}_{XY} > 0$ denotes that the both the numerator and the denominator have the same sign, whereas ${R^C}_{XY} < 0$ denotes the opposite case.
-If $0 < \left\lvert {R^C}_{XY} \right\rvert < 1$, then the empirical difference is smaller than its null case counterpart, whereas $\left\lvert {R^C}_{XY} \right\rvert > 1$ indicates the opposite (\ie, empirical difference bigger than the null one).
-Lastly, $\left\lvert {R^C}_{XY} \right\rvert = 1$ indicates that the difference is (up to a sign) exactly the same in both the empirical data and the null case.
-Analogously, we can define the same quantities for mobility diversity.
-It is worth noting that the values of $C$ and $\widetilde{C}$ appearing in the above equations correspond to those of the peak of the $KDE$ resulting from the bootstrap sampling.